QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

  is the keyword used for setting an output of a member from the the :code:`SUBMEMBERS` table with the ID number = <MemID> and a relative postion = <RelPos>.
 The relative position goes from 0 (= the position of Joint1ID) to 1 (= the postion of Joint2ID).
 When an output sensor is placed at a member hydrodynamic loads are displayed in the *Hydrodynamic Time Graph* and internal structural loads are displayed in the *Structural Time Graph*.

 :code:`MOO_<MMemID>_<RelPos>`
  is the keyword used for placing a sensor on the cable member with the ID number = <MMemID> and a relative postion = <RelPos>.
 The relative position goes from 0 (= the position of Conn1) to 1 (= the postion of Conn2).
+When an output sensor is placed at a mooring line hydrodynamic loads are displayed in the *Hydrodynamic Time Graph* and internal structural loads are displayed in the *Structural Time Graph*.

 :code:`CST_<CstID>`
- is the keyword used for placing a sensor on the constraint from the :code:`SUBCONSTRAINTS` table with the ID number = <CstID>.
-The internal loads (force and torque) in the internal constraint coordinate system are then displayed in the *Structural Time Graph*.
+ is the keyword used for placing a sensor at the constraint from the :code:`SUBCONSTRAINTS` table with the ID number = <CstID>.
+The internal loads (force and torque) in the constraint coordinate system and in the global coordinate system are then displayed in the *Structural Time Graph*.

 :code:`JNT_<JntID>`
  is the keyword used for placing a sensor on a joint from the :code:`SUBJOINTS` table with the ID number = <JntID>.
 The position and rotation of the joint in absolute coordinates are displayed in the *Structural Time Graph*.